wareya/notes/offtopic/gammakit.md

 }
 ```

-The "var j = 0;" expression could be a block too, but this would not be useful unless j were already declared outside of the for loop and you wanted to confuse somebody.
+The "var j = 0" statement could be a block too, but this would not be useful unless j were already declared outside of the for loop and you wanted to confuse somebody.

 #### For (each)